-Sector 1 Energy: In 2015, 81.4% of Liechtenstein's GHG emissions (excluding LULUCF) originate from sector 1 Energy, which is 1.3 percentage points more than in 2014.
-The share of sector 1 Energy in the total emissions declined by 6.3 percentage points since 1990.
-Also the total emissions of the sector 1 Energy clearly decreased in comparison to 1990 levels (19.3%).
-The source categories within sector 1 Energy show the following trends between 1990 and 2015:
+Sector 1 Energy: In 2016, 80.2% of Liechtenstein's GHG emissions (excluding LULUCF) originate from sector 1 Energy, which is 1.1 percentage points less than in 2015.
+The share of sector 1 Energy in the total emissions declined by 7.4 percentage points since 1990.
+Also, the total emissions of the sector 1 Energy clearly decreased in comparison to 1990 levels (24.9%).
+The source categories within sector 1 Energy show the following trends between 1990 and 2016:

 - 1A1 Energy industries: Since 1990, Liechtenstein's gas-grid has been extended and natural gas has replaced gas oil as the main heating fuel in buildings.
-Total emissions have increased by about 1'060% since 1990. - 1A2 Manufacturing industries and construction: Total emissions from this source category have declined by 24.5% since 1990.
-Gaseous fuels are the more important energy carrier in Liechtenstein, although emissions from gaseous fuels decreased by 4.5% and emissions from liquid fuels increased by 11.2% compared to 1990.
-Compared to 2014, the consumption of gaseous fuels has decreased by 6.5%.

-- 1A3 Transport: In previous years, fuel consumption in road transportation increased in line with a general increase of road-vehicle kilometres of all vehicle categories.
+Total emissions have increased by about a factor of 12 since 1990. - 1A2 Manufacturing industries and construction: Total emissions from this source category have declined by 29.7% since 1990.
+Gaseous fuels are the more important energy carrier in Liechtenstein.
+In 2016, emissions from gaseous fuels decreased by 3.9% compared to 1990 and slightly increased by 0.6% compared to 2015.
+Liquid fuel emissions decreased by 15.0% compared to 1990. - 1A3 Transport: In previous years, fuel consumption in road transportation was mostly in line with a general development of road-vehicle kilometres of all vehicle categories.
 However, total emissions have started decreasing since 2014.
-In 2015, they declined by 16.6% compared to the previous year and the overall trend shows a decrease of 19.4% between 1990 and 2015.
-This reduction is mainly provoked by a shift in the fuel prices, which have decreased in Austria and increased in Liechtenstein between 2013 and 2015 (MK Consulting 2015). - 1A4 Other sectors: GHG emissions in source category 1A4 have increased by 18.1% compared to the previous reporting year 2014.
-The main reason for this increase are the climatic conditions, i.e. the increase in number of heating degree days in 2015.
-Figure 2-5 shows the substantial correlation of heating degree days and fuel consumption in Liechtenstein (correlation coefficient during the period 1990-2015 is 0.61).
-Furthermore, various emission reduction measures in Liechtenstein are influencing the fuel consumption, such as the increase of the CO2-tax in 2010 or the installation of a district heating pipeline, which is suggested by the stronger declining trend of the CO2 emissions than the trend of the heating degree days.
+In 2016, they declined by 2.9% compared to the previous year and the overall trend shows a decrease of

+22.6% between 1990 and 2016.
+This reduction is mainly provoked by a shift in the fuel prices, which have decreased in Austria and increased in Liechtenstein between 2013 and 2016 (FOEN 2017c).

+1A4 Other sectors: GHG emissions in source category 1A4 have decreased by 10.2% compared to the previous reporting year 2015.
+An important driver of emissions from category 1A4 are heating degree days, which generally correlate well with the use of heating fuels.
+Despite the increasing number of heating degree days in 2016, emissions from 1A4 Other sectors declined.
+This is due to the increase in the CO2 levy by January 1, 2016, which caused to an increase in sales of gas oil in 2015 and a reduced apparent consumption in 2016.
+The emissions of the sector 1 Energy reached a minimum 2016.
+Besides this reduction between 2015-2016, various emission reduction measures in Liechtenstein are influencing the fuel consumption, such as the increase of the CO2-tax in 2010 or the installation of a district heating pipeline, which is suggested by the stronger declining trend of the CO2 emissions than the trend of the heating degree days.
 This is also an indication of an increasing decoupling between heating activities and CO2 emissions.